 Sweater // Wrap // Dress // Bootie // Vest (wear it over the dress, under the sweater) // Bag this can hold a small laptop and has a top closure //Coat (size up if you want it to fit over the leather jacket)

-So this post got a lot longer than we had planned – what do you think?
-There are probably at least 15 more outfits we could make with these pieces – you could go for a month and be all set!
+So this post got a lot longer than originally planned – what do you think?
+There are probably at least 15 more outfits I could make with these pieces – you could go for a month and be all set!
 For realz.

 Ciao Bellas and Grazie!

 Since the purpose of this blog is to take the stress out of getting dressed, we try to make it easy on you by sharing shoppable links (accessed by clicking the PINK words or the actual photo) with awesome readers like you.
 We want to let you know, some of those contain affiliate links for products.
 There is absolutely no additional cost to you if you take action (click, purchase, subscribe) with one of these links.
 As a result, we will earn some coffee money from your click.
 But we promise to drink it while creating more ad-free, helpful content like this.

 This post was originally posted in March 2019 and updated Feb 2020.